terryljh/aviation2/EDA/README.md

 ![Accidents per State](accidents_per_state.png)

 ## Accidents per State
-In accidents per state we can see that the top 3 states for accidents have been decreasing over time, especially since the year of
+In accidents per state we can see that the top 3 states for accidents have been decreasing over time, especially since the year of 2015, where accident rates where at their peak.
 ![Accidents per top 3 states](accidents_per_top_3_states.png)

 ## Accidents per Country